 Practical Tips To Holding Critical Conversations Around Money And Intimacy

-There will come a time when you and your partner would need to “have that talk”.
-The kind that both of you might find uncomfortable and difficult to talk about.
+When it comes to critical conversations around money and intimacy, there will come a time when you and your partner would need to “have that talk”.
+Both of you might find uncomfortable and difficult to talk about.
 These are critical conversations that may lead you to feel sad, hurt, enraged, annoyed and defensive.

 Making an effort to initiate these conversations mean that you care enough for your partner’s feelings and wellbeing more than your own.
 Just like in any intimate relationships, one of the biggest uphill battles that couples go through is dealing with such conversations without feeling overwhelmed and defensive.
 You may begin with the best intentions, however, any wrong approach may upset your partner.
 When this pattern persists over time, it can drain whatever love and respect you have for one another.

 Adopting a positive mindset when having critical conversations around Money and Intimacy.